Tinkerforge/doc/en/source/Tutorials/Tutorial_Extending/Tutorial.rst

 Now connect the Brick to the PC over USB, you should see a new tab named "DC Brick" in the Brick Viewer after a moment.
 Select this tab.
-Your Brick Viewer now looks as depicted below:
+Your Brick Viewer should now show the interface depicted below:

 .. image:: /Images/Bricks/dc_brickv.jpg
    :scale: 100 %